rezamike/reacthooks-lesson-plan/01-React-State-Intro/README.md

 ### Assignment

-Once you feel confident about your answers to the questions above, let's take a look at the unsolved "Counter with Button" application.
+Once you feel confident about your answers to the questions above, let's take a look at the unsolved "Counter with Button" application (`PreHooks.js` in the Unsolved folder).
 There's nothing to install or test here, we're just going to try and analyze this file.

 * Here are some things to note from the file before we dissect - try to soak this up like a sponge: